summit-ml/react-lightbox/README.md

 ```

 ## Tailwind content glob (required)
-Add one line to your tailwind.config.js so Tailwind’s purge step sees the classes:
+Add one line to your tailwind.config.js so Tailwind's purge step sees the classes:

 ```js
 /** @type {import('tailwindcss').Config} */